Study.EU

 Being suspicious about your potential landlord, you may google him or her and find a real person.
 But even with such evidence you may still be in for a surprise: Rental scammers are often also identity thieves.
 That is especially true for countries like Sweden where everyone can easily obtain other people's personal information through official channels.
 If you cannot meet your landlord in person, you should confirm his or her identity through their mobile number or e-mail address by cross-checking with an independent source which a scammer could not possibly have faked.

-Or, even better, try to convince them to Skype.
+Or, even better, try to convince them to a short video call.
 If you can confirm their contact data or portrait shot on a trustworthy website (and that does not include social networks like Facebook), you considerably lower your risk of being exposed to a rental scam.
 But in any case, you still should not send money before you have seen the apartment!
+And if they refuse to meet you virtually or in real life, claiming they are busy or on a trip, run as fast as you can!

 Featured universities: